 |

-Kavita Daiya is Assistant Professor in the department of English at George
+Kavita Daiya is Associate Professor in the department of English at George

 Washington University in Washington DC, where she is also affiliated faculty

-critic and scholar of transnational cultural studies, Dr. Daiya’s research
+film critic, and scholar of transnational cultural studies, Dr. Daiya’s

-engages the field of feminist postcolonial studies with Asian American Studies.
+research engages the field of feminist postcolonial studies with Asian American

-Her specializations include nationalism, literature and film in public culture,
+Studies.
+Her specializations include nationalism, public culture, migration

 The 1947 Partition of India by the British is the focus of her first book Violent

-Belongings: Partition, Gender and Postcolonial Nationalism in India (Temple
+Belongings: Partition, Gender and National Culture in Postcolonial India

-University Press, forthcoming in 2008); this book takes up the postcolonial and
+(Temple University Press, 2008); this book takes up the postcolonial and

 diasporic representation of the 1947 Partition, from 1947-2007.
 Specifically,

-the book tracks a cultural genealogy of how particular categories come to
+the book tracks a cultural genealogy of how religion and gender come to

 determine national belonging in the transnational public spheres of